Zircon-Finance/zircon-protocol/README.md

 The protocol includes the contracts handling pylon new features.

-Our architecture works on top of Uniswap v2, enabling the creation of two pylon per pair, that are able to handle the single sided liquidity.
-Our Pylon is not a ERC-20 token as the Uniswap Pair but we created another contract Zircon Pool Token that is the ERC-20 Token for the Float and Anchor Shares.
+Our architecture works on top of Uniswap v2, enabling the creation of two pylons per pair, that can handle the single-sided liquidity.
+Our Pylon is not an ERC-20 token as Uniswap Pair instead we created another contract Zircon Pool Token that is the ERC-20 Token for the Float and Anchor Shares.

-Zircon Pylon keeps a percentage of reserves, and keeps the Pool Token Shares, to handle the principal transactions: Minting and burning tranches.
+Zircon Pylon keeps a percentage of reserves and the Pool Token Shares, to handle the principal transactions.
 Our Pylon Router, handles all the communication, between the user and the Pylon.

 ## Running tests